syncfusion-content/wpf-docs/wpf/SyntaxEditor/Selection.md

 ![](Selection-Images/selection-img2.jpeg)

-When selection goes beyond viewport of EditControl, scrollviewer will be automatically bring new contents to the view and text selection will happen to those contents.
+When selection goes beyond viewport of EditControl, ScrollViewer will be automatically bring new contents to the view and text selection will happen to those contents.